ComputerGeek5/Cd-Store/README.md

 # CD-Store

-CD-Store is a school project that aims to develop a software application for managing a CD store business.
+CD-Store is a school project that aims to develop a desktop application using JavaFX for managing a CD store business.
 The main features of the software include inventory management, sales tracking, user roles and permissions, supplier management, and employee administration.

 ## Features